Footsteps of Saint Paul in Greece: Thessaloniki to Athens

 Continue sailing along the Aegean Sea and visit two ports of call today.

-Disembark on Crete for free time or book an excursion to visit the ruins of Knossos, where, according to myth, King Minos imprisoned the Minotaur in a labyrinth
+- Disembark on Crete for a visit to the ruins of Knossos, where, according to myth, King Minos imprisoned the Minotaur in a labyrinth.

 Athens1 night